Custom Field Definitions API

 Custom fields let you record organization-specific data — gate codes, dock numbers, special handling instructions, compliance checkboxes — beyond Zendera’s built-in schema.

 Definitions vs. instances — definitions are the schema; instances are the data.
-This API is the schema side only.
+This page covers the schema side; for setting values on locations and order locations (and tracking driver acknowledgments), see Custom Field Values.

 List custom field definitions